Juniper/contrail-kubernetes-docs/install/openshift/3.9/standalone-openshift.md

 ansible-playbook -i inventory/ose-install playbooks/deploy_cluster.yml

 ```
-2. If you see docker image pull errors, and your registry is a insecure registry. set openshift_docker_insecure_registries and rerun prerequisites play.
+2. If you see docker image pull errors, and your registry is a insecure registry. set openshift_docker_insecure_registries=<your registry> in the ose-install and rerun prerequisites play.

 ```